td6904/Meme-generator-w-React/README.md

 "whichNumber + 1" is better than "whichNumber++" in React.
 2nd forbidden.

-Callback functions if you need the 'old state.' e.g. function subtract () {
+Callback functions if you need the 'old state.'
+(Best practice) e.g. function subtract () {
     setCount(prevCount => prevCount + 1)
 }